llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 A LinkGraph is capable of representing all of the above concepts.
 It first defines some building blocks.

-1. [Addressable](https://github.com/llvm/llvm-project/blob/main/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L105) - Anything that can be assigned an address in the executor process’ virtual address space.
+1. [Addressable](https://github.com/llvm/llvm-project/blob/4cb0b7ce3b4987446264312d582dac9c9a98a488/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L105) - Anything that can be assigned an address in the executor process’ virtual address space.
-2. [Block](https://github.com/llvm/llvm-project/blob/main/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L152) - A chunk of bytes that is addressable and occurs as part of a section.
+2. [Block](https://github.com/llvm/llvm-project/blob/4cb0b7ce3b4987446264312d582dac9c9a98a488/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L152) - A chunk of bytes that is addressable and occurs as part of a section.

 On top of these building blocks it defines the higher level object format concepts.

-1. [Symbol](https://github.com/llvm/llvm-project/blob/main/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L408) - Equivalent of a symbol in the ELF format.
+1. [Symbol](https://github.com/llvm/llvm-project/blob/4cb0b7ce3b4987446264312d582dac9c9a98a488/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L410) - Equivalent of a symbol in the ELF format.
 Represented using an offset from the base (address) of a
-   Block + a size.
+   Block and a size in bytes.
-2. [Section](https://github.com/llvm/llvm-project/blob/main/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L673) - Equivalent of a section in the ELF format.
+2. [Section](https://github.com/llvm/llvm-project/blob/4cb0b7ce3b4987446264312d582dac9c9a98a488/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L688) - Equivalent of a section in the ELF format.
 Represented using a collection of symbols and blocks.
-3. [Edge](https://github.com/llvm/llvm-project/blob/main/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L61) - Equivalent of a relocation in the ELF format.
+3. [Edge](https://github.com/llvm/llvm-project/blob/4cb0b7ce3b4987446264312d582dac9c9a98a488/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L61) - Equivalent of a relocation in the ELF format.
 Represented using an offset from the start of the containing block (indicating the storage location that needs to be fixed up), a pointer to the target whose address needs to be used for the fix-up and a kind to specify the patching formula.

-> Another important LLVM JITLink construct, that I did not directly interact with too much, is [JITLinkContext](https://github.com/llvm/llvm-project/blob/main/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L61).
+> Another important LLVM JITLink construct, that I did not directly interact with too much, is [JITLinkContext](https://github.com/llvm/llvm-project/blob/4cb0b7ce3b4987446264312d582dac9c9a98a488/llvm/include/llvm/ExecutionEngine/JITLink/JITLink.h#L1765).
 But
 > @lhames suggested and I agreed that this would be a good place to talk about it, since it is one of the building blocks of LLVM JITLink.
 >
 > So if you're linking, what are you linking into?